git-marcopitra/burnbase/README.md

 #### `getPagination`

-This function expect a collection name with an optional dataCallback (a transformer function that expects the `QueryDocumentSnapshot<DocumentData, DocumentData>`), and then a query if needed, it will return all the data on the collection.
+This function expects a collection name with an optional dataCallback (a transformer function that expects the `QueryDocumentSnapshot<DocumentData, DocumentData>`), and then a query if needed, it will return all the data on the collection.

-##### Basic Usage (`getPagination`)
+##### Usage (`getPagination`)

-`src/get-activities.ts`
+`./get-activities.ts`

 ```ts
 import { getPagination } from "burnbase/firestore";